 Cancer: The Biggest Challenge Of My Life

-In 2012 had a brain aneurysm that nearly killed me.
-The surgeons at John Radcliffe Hospital saved my life and I thought that was that.
+In 2012, the year I call my Annus Horribilis, the stress I suffered caused a brain aneurysm to nearly explode and kill me.
+I really was just seconds away from dying.
+The surgeons at Oxford John Radcliffe Hospital saved my life and I thought that was that ...

 After I'd had my second aneurysm embolised in June 2013, I developed a terrible sore throat that lasted for months and months.
 When I moved to my beautiful cottage in Hanslope, I told my new GP and they thought I may have a blocked sinus so prescribed nasal steroids.

 The sore throat continued into 2014 and I started getting really tired in the afternoons.
 I'd get up at 6am full of the joys of spring, do all my sharing and editing in the morning then head out for meetings or visit Costa for some blog writing.
 But by the time I got home, between 1pm and 2pm, I'd be knackered and my head would be feeling woolly.
 The only solution was a few hours sleep.

 "Work in my business in the mornings and work on the business in the afternoons; that was the plan, but I wasn't able to do it.
 I was just so tired all the time!"

 At the end of February my sore throat disappeared overnight, but I had a lymph node come up in my neck at the same time.
 That really worried me, so I asked to see the most senior GP at my surgery.
 He was immediately concerned and tried a course of antibiotics to see if it would clear up the apparent blockage in my sinuses.
 It didn't work so he quickly referred me to the ENT team at MK General Hospital for a consultation.